 There is generally little discomfort associated with the injections.
-However, if the patient is worried about said discomfort, the injection can be numbed upon request
+However, if the patient is worried about said discomfort, the skin can be numbed upon request.

 Recovery after treatment is minimal with virtually no downtime; patients can resume regular activities and return to work immediately after treatment.
-It’s recommended, however, to wait at least 4 hours after treatment before exercising.
-You should also avoid massaging or rubbing the treatment areas, as this could make the botulinum toxin migrate to other facial areas and ruin your results.
+It’s recommended, however, to avoid exercising until the next day.
+You must also avoid blood thinners such as alcohol and NSAIDs.

 Patients may also experience some minor irritation at the injection site(s), but this typically dissipates within a few hours.
-It may take several days after treatment before the injections take full effect.
-Results generally last three to six months.
+Full effects are observed after two weeks and results generally last three to six months.

 Though patients may experience some minor irritation at the injection site(s), work and other normal activities can typically be resumed immediately after treatment.